Writing and editing by K-B

-Here’s a smattering of the wildly divergent types of things I’ve written and edited for others.
+Here’s a smattering of the wildly divergent types of things I’ve written and edited.

-From January 2011 until I departed Cal State San Marcos in 2012, I had the distinct displeasure of investigating and reporting on the dark deeds of the owner of the hate tabloid, The Koala, and his miscreant minions—the predominantly white, heterosexual male students who fronted for him.
+From January 2011 until I departed Cal State San Marcos in 2012, with an undergrad degree, I had the distinct displeasure of investigating and reporting on the dark deeds of the owner of the hate tabloid, The Koala, and his student fronts—predominantly white, heterosexual male students who led with their bigotry.
 You can read more about it here, but beware, it’s ugly.

-I compiled and edited a report by M2 Technologies, for the Joint Non-lethal Weapons Directorate, analyzing the effectiveness of non-lethal weapons employed in hypothetical scenarios involving weapons of mass destruction (WMDs).
+I compiled and edited a report by M2 Technologies, for the Joint Non-lethal Weapons Directorate, analyzing the effectiveness of non-lethal weapons employed in hypothetical scenarios involving WMDs (weapons of mass destruction).
 I can’t refer you to the report or someone would have to kill you. … Just kidding—about the killing thing, not about the report, which was, of course, completely devoid of humor.

 As VP of marketing and communications for FFF Enterprises for four years, I managed to avoid doing bodily harm to the WMEs (white male executives).
 Just barely.
 I am also the founding editor of, and contributed to, FFF’s award-winning consumer healthcare magazine, IG Living.